cawleyflower/testDocs/content/CumulusLinux37/Cumulus_Linux_User_Guide/Monitoring_and_Troubleshooting/Monitoring_System_Hardware/_index.md

 ### Related Commands

-<span id="src-8362594_indexterm-CA50F968284A6C6948CD278A7221207D">You
-can also use the </span>`dmidecode` command to retrieve hardware configuration information that’s been populated in the BIOS.
+You can also use the `dmidecode` command to retrieve hardware configuration information that’s been populated in the BIOS.

-You can use
-`apt-get`<span id="src-8362594_indexterm-9BB4DC8939CDD263BCDA5A5EADDF53AA">
-to install the </span>`lshw` program on the switch, which also retrieves hardware configuration information.
+You can use `apt-get` to install the `lshw` program on the switch, which also retrieves hardware configuration information.

 ## Monitor Hardware Using sensors

-<span id="src-8362594_indexterm-77CF22362C429A25A371F48EABCE26D5">The
-</span>`sensors` command provides a method for monitoring the health of
-your switch hardware, such as power, temperature and fan speeds.
+The `sensors` command provides a method for monitoring the health of your switch hardware, such as power, temperature and fan speeds.
 This command executes [lm-sensors](https://en.wikipedia.org/wiki/Lm_sensors).